qgis/OLD-QGIS-Website-see-QGIS-Website-for-current-one/source/site/getinvolved/governance/governance.rst

 The QGIS Translation is managed by the Community Assistant (Translation Team Lead) and supported by additional language specific teams.
-Information about the current documentation status and the translation process are provided at the :ref:`Translators Corner <translate-qgis>`.
+Information about the current documentation status and the translation process are provided at the `Translators Corner <https://github.com/qgis/QGIS-Website/blob/master/source/site/getinvolved/translate.rst>`_.

 Contact : `qgis-community-team <http://lists.osgeo
 .org/mailman/listinfo/qgis-community-team>`_ list